techmmunity/eslint-config/README.md

 ## Need more examples?

-We provide an [example repository](https://github.com/techmmunity/eslint-config/tree/master/docs/examples/common), you can give a look at it, or [join our discord community](https://discord.gg/qCJXz6P4qw) and make some questions!
+We provide an [example repository](https://github.com/techmmunity/eslint-config/tree/master/docs/examples/common), you can give a look at it, or [join our guilded community](https://guilded.gg/techmmunity) and make some questions!

 ## Extra - VSCode Tips & Tricks